From the Shorter Catechism:

 PRESCHOOL AND CHILDREN

-- Children’s Sunday School is suspended pending the same
+- Children’s Sunday School is provided.

 - People are asked to refrain from hugging or shaking hands.